Mayurifag/mayurifag.ru/README.md

 - Wildcard SSL certificate — via acme.sh and LetsEncrypt
 - MySQL — used for mailserver and nextcloud
 - PHP — used for nextcloud and roundcube
-- Redis — used for php caching, nextcloud, probably roundcube idk i have to google that later (TODO)
+- Redis — used for nextcloud caching and rspamd
 - Nginx — web proxy server for every service above
 - OpenDKIM — DKIM for mailserver and cloudflare

 TODO:
-[] netdata auth basic at least or smth
-[] change root password ??? why changed see and guess about that!
-[] Fix mysql (root@localhost fail after 1st run) and nextcloud (default permission issues) [] Global domain 1-2lvl setting — but still notice letsencrypt domain getting — switch to self-signed??
-[] acme.sh refactoring — think about issue cert task || has to be redone from scratch [] dnsmasq.d — caching dns resolving / maybe adblocking
+[] dnsmasq.d — caching dns resolving / maybe adblocking — look at streisand repo
 [] ufw
 [] monitoring and alerting (not enough netdata)
 [] maybe openvpn (i dont need it though)
-[] handlers for services: see if services are active! -- error otherwise
+[] handlers for services: see if services are active! -- error otherwise [] check info.php google Because this page contains sensitive information about your PHP environment, it is recommended that you remove it from the server by running an rm -f /var/www/info.php command once you have finished setting it up.

 DNS: https://thomas-leister.de/en/mailserver-debian-stretch/
 Spam learning: https://words.bombast.net/rspamd-with-postfix-dovecot-debian-stretch/